Photo Tour of a Finding Nemo Family Suite at Disney’s Art of Animation Resort

 One side has a flat screen and a dresser–the same size as the equivalents in the living room–and a closet space with safe, iron and ironing board, suitcase rack (which you will probably fold up so that you can stack a bunch of roller bags here) and hanging rack with a shelf above.

-THE LIVABILITY OF THE FAMILY SUITES AT DISNEY’S ART OF ANIMATION RESORT
+PHOTO TOUR OF A LION KING SUITE AT DISNEY’S ART OF ANIMATION RESORT

 This review continues here.